 In general, people from the south of Ireland will pronounce it ‘row-sheen’, while people in the north pronounce it ‘rosh-een’.
 Either way, this is a sweet and pretty Irish girl's name.Saoirse (pronunciation: seer-sha or sur-sha)

-Saoirse is an increasingly common girl name in Ireland and around the world, with many taking influence from Irish actress Saoirse Ronan.
+Saoirse is an increasingly common name not just in Ireland but also worldwide, partly due to the influence of Irish actress Saoirse Ronan.

 This name is a direct use of the Irish word « saoirse », meaning ‘freedom’ or ‘liberty’.